RaymiiOrg/ansible/README.md

 * vnstat is used to install and setup vnstat on debian, including initializing and config file setup.
 * oh-my-zsh is to st up zsh and the [oh-my-zsh by robbyrussel](https://github.com/robbyrussell/oh-my-zsh) config.
 * collectd is to set up collectd servers and collectd clients, using the `collectd-servers` and `collectd-clients` groups, [see tutorial on Raymii.org](https://raymii.org/s/tutorials/Collectd_server_setup_tutorial_with_web_frontend.html)
+* sudo is to set up sudo as I like it.

 Playbooks are here merely for example for others and reference.